Pietro Yon: Relocation to America

 In 1914, Pietro and Constantino Yon opened the Yon Music Studios in Carnegie Hall, a conservatory for aspiring liturgical musicians utilizing a small number of instructors whose work he respected.
 Pietro would head the organ department while Constantino was in charge of the vocalists.

 In 1919, Yon married to Francesca Pesagno.
 The organist for the occasion was one of Yon's newest friends, the Belgian-American virtuoso Charles M. Courboin, who had been chosen to rededicate the Wanamaker Organ in Philadelphia, now enlarged to 17,000 pipes and still the largest operational organ in the world.
 In 1920, Yon would share the stage at Wanamaker's with Courboin, Leopold Stokowski, and the Philadelphia Orchestra in one of the gala organ recitals performed at the store through the 1920s.

 From 1919 to 1921 Yon was substitute organist at the Vatican's Cappella Giulia.
 On January 1, 1922 Pope Benedict XV appointed Yon 'Titular Organist' of the Vatican, a singular and unprecedented honor.
 The appointment put pressure on New York church authorities to promote Yon to a more-prestigious position.

 Yon became an American citizen in 1921.

+Several years later in 1925, Yon crossed paths in New York City with another aspiring young Italian-American organist and composer, Paul Creston.
+One of Yon's friends was a parishioner at St. Malachy's Church who was aware of Creston's interest in music and arranged for Yon to meet him.
+Yon subsequently agreed to provide instructions on the pipe organ to him for a period of about a year and a half.
+Another student studying under Yon at the time also arranged for Creston to serve as his replacement theatre organist at the New York Coliseum Theater on 181st street.
+Yon's expert instruction also proved helpful to Creston years later in 1934 when Creston attained a position as the organist at St. Melachny's for over three decades.